-(Resolutions 3 to 5) Key information on the Directors can be found on pages 87 to 90 of the Annual Report 2021.
+Key information on the Directors can be found on pages 90 to 93 of the Annual Report 2023.

-(Resolution 3) Mr Kin Chan, will upon re-election as a Director of the Company, remain as a deemed executive Director of the Company, the Chairman of the Board as well as a member of the Risk Governance Committee.
+Mr Kin Chan, will upon re-election as a Director of the Company, remain as a deemed executive Director of the Company, the Chairman of the Board as well as a member of the Risk Governance Committee.
 He will also remain as a member of the Board Investment Committee.
 Mr Chan is a director of Argyle Street Management Limited, a substantial shareholder of TIH.
-He is also a non-executive director of OUE Limited (listed on the SGX-ST) since 17 March 2010 and CITIC Resources Holdings Limited (listed on Hong Kong Stock Exchange) since 10 March 2017.
+He is also a non-executive director of OUE Limited (listed on the SGX-ST) since 17 March 2010 and CITIC Resources Holdings Limited (listed on Hong Kong Stock Exchange) since 10 March 2017, independent non-executive director of Pioneer Global Group Limited (listed on Hong Kong Stock Exchange) since 8 September 2023 and commissioner of PT Lippo Karawaci Tbk (listed on Indonesia Stock Exchange) since 18 April 2019.
 Save as disclosed above, Mr Chan does not have any relationships including family relationships with any of the Directors of the Company or the Company.